Epstein-linked John Does are about to be named publicly. Here’s what we know | KRDO

 Epstein-linked John Does are about to be named publicly.
 Here’s what we know

-An official with the Manhattan federal court said he expects the unsealing of documents to begin Wednesday.

-“We have no specific timing, the information will be filed by the parties,” said Ed Friedland, district executive for the Southern District of New York, in a statement to CNN.
-“We expect it to begin today.”
+With the exception of two individuals who sought to remain unidentified, “the parties have informed the Court that they will begin filing the unsealed records” later today, according to the order from Judge Loretta Preska of the US District Court for the Southern District of New York.

+The documents are expected to include nearly 200 names, including some of Epstein’s accusers, prominent businesspeople, politicians and potentially more.
+Up until now, those people were identified only as Jane Doe or John Doe.
+Some of Epstein’s former friends and associates have already been publicly named in media reports, and several became public during the 2021 trial of Ghislaine Maxwell, Epstein’s partner who was convicted of sex-trafficking and who is serving a 20-year sentence in federal prison.

-The expected revelations in a trove of court documents come more than four years after Epstein, a convicted sex offender who nevertheless kept elite company, died in jail while awaiting federal sex-trafficking charges.
+The unsealed documents come more than four years after Epstein, a convicted sex offender who nevertheless kept elite company, died in jail while awaiting federal sex-trafficking charges.

-For years, the names of many of Epstein’s accusers and associates had been redacted in court documents, referred to only as a John Doe or Jane Doe.

 While there may not be a bombshell in the documents, any new details about Epstein’s activities could provide fodder for further lawsuits.
 With Epstein dead and Maxwell in prison, prosecutors could still pursue co-conspirators.